Extracorporeal shockwave therapy: Research

 In response to concerns raised by NICE, in 2012 a study called the Assessment of the Effectiveness of ESWT for Soft Tissue Injuries was launched (ASSERT).

+In a 2008 study involving 23 patients with chronic Achilles tendinopathy, 20 reported improvement in their condition and pain scores after ESWT; three saw no change, and none reported any worsening.

+In the UK, the National Institute for Health and Care Excellence (NICE) reported that the evidence for ESWT in most indications is conflicting, and therefore ESWT should be used only under special arrangements for clinical governance and audit.
+Two 2017 reviews reported similar findings, with moderate level evidence at best.

-As of 2018 use of ESWT had been studied as a potential treatment for chronic prostatitis/chronic pelvic pain syndrome in three small studies; there were short-term improvements in symptoms and few adverse effects, but the medium-term results are unknown, and the results are difficult to generalize due to the low quality of the studies.
+As of 2018 use of ESWT had been studied as a potential treatment for chronic prostatitis/chronic pelvic pain syndrome in three small studies; short-term improvements in symptoms and few adverse effects were reportred, but the medium-term results are unknown, and the results are difficult to generalize due to the low quality of the studies.